-Due to the impending snowstorm, the university will close at 11 a.m.
-Monday (Jan.
+Due to the approaching snowstorm, the University will close at noon today (Wednesday,

 April 19th, 2012 - Posted in Capsim Blog by Brendan Langen

 In Capsim's Top 10 rankings, high performing business schools regularly appear top

 of the list - schools such as Notre Dame's Mendoza College of Business, University

 of California Berkeley's Haas School of Business, Southern Connecticut State University........yes,

 that's correct.
 This tiny school located in New Haven, CT ranks among the top 10%